AlfieKunz/Chess-Game-AI/README.md

 ---

-v10.0 of my commercial-quality **Chess AI Project**, originally for my A-Level Computer Science NEA (on which my supervisor said it was the "best he had ever seen" in his years of teaching), on which I was awarded 100%.
+v10.0 of my commercial-quality **Chess AI Project**, originally for my A-Level Computer Science NEA (which my supervisor called the "best he had ever seen" in his years of teaching), for which I was awarded 100%.
 This features a strong Artificial Intelligence (built upon a highly-optimised, original NegaMax algorithm), created around a sophisticated chess-playing interface, packed to the brim with classic and original ideas.
 > **Online Rating:** ~2850 ELO (Lichess).
 **Puzzle Rating:** ~3125 ELO (hand-crafted database from Lichess).